samhwang/lnxpcs/README.md

 All artwork is distributed under IDGaF license.
 It means that you can use provided designs for any noncommercial purposes like creation of handout materials for conferences and meet-ups, printing wall posters for home and office and so on, but if you violate the license we will most probably do nothing, because we don't give a fuck.

-#### Preview of the images and links to shirts, hoodies, mugs and stickers can be found at [linux.pictures](https://linux.pictures/) website.
-But, again, we don't mind if you grab the images and print them yourself in the nearest printing service to spread the word about Linux.

 For custom requests please create an issue or send us an [email](mailto:jstpcs@ya.ru).

-If you know the name of image and like and want it on a T-Shirt or Hoodie, please use the link below.
-For custom requests please create an issue or send me an [email](mailto:jstpcs@ya.ru).
+*If you know the name of image and like and want it on a T-Shirt or Hoodie, please use the link below.
+For custom requests please create an issue or send me an [email](mailto:jstpcs@ya.ru).*

 **-cards**